tm70/voicebox/readme.md

 # Voicebox
-A simple program which plays sound as you type
+A simple program which plays sound as you type.
+QtQuick program made using Qt 6.3.2.

 # Building/Deploying
-For "portable" windows deployment, first build for Release on Qt Creator.
+To build a portable windows deployment, first build for Release on Qt Creator.
 Move the resulting .exe to a new folder and using Qt mingw terminal, run
 `windeployqt --qmldir <dir of this repo> Voicebox.exe`